 Understanding North Korea means understanding its leadership and personality cult.
 In its early years, from independence in 1945, the country followed Communist principles and engaged in an early war against UN troops in the Korean War 1950-53.
-Soon after that, it became clear that North Korea would not be a Communist country led by a collective leadership, but rather by one person, Kim Il Sung.
+Soon after that, it became clear that North Korea would not be a Communist country led by a collective leadership, but rather by one person, Kim II Sung.
 After his death in 1994, he was succeeded by his son, Kim Jong II, who was in turn succeeded after his death in 2011 by his son, Kim Jong Un.

 The country has two ideologies as its basis and although the terms have increasingly been used interchangeably, they are still distinct.
-One is called "Juche" which basically says that man is self-reliant (although this philosophy seems to be less pronounced in recent years).
-The other is "Kimilsungism", the worship of the leaders who are the all-powerful entities guiding North Korea and helping it flourish, without interference from outside forces.
+One is called "Juche" which basically says that man is self-reliant (although this philosophy seems to have become less pronounced in recent years).
+The other is "Kimilsungism-Kimjongilism", the worship of the leaders who are the all-powerful entities guiding North Korea and helping it flourish, without interference from outside forces.
+While Juche seems to have taken more of an ideological backseat in recent years, the worship of the leaders became ever more important and with its constant indoctrination, warnings about "superstitions" and religions (without naming them as such) became more important as well (USCIRF, "Kimilsungism-Komjongilism and the right to freedom of religion, thought and conscience in North Korea", 29 July 2022).
 While the army still plays an important role for the leadership, its political importance has diminished in recent years (Reuters, 8 July 2021).

 The country wants to be taken seriously and it wants to be heard internationally, which is one of the reasons why its leaders have advanced its rocket and nuclear technology, making the world aware of its continued existence.
-This policy has been successful insofar as it earned Kim Jong Un a first historic face-to-face meeting with US President Trump in June 2018, followed by more meetings in the WWL 2020 reporting period.
-However, it did not lead to concrete results or relief from international sanctions and the emphasis on self-reliance and the country's strength.
-The latter is shown by its weapon development, which filled the content of the speech given by Kim Jong Un at the 75th anniversary of the Korean Workers Party in 2020 (38 North, 13 October 2020).
+This policy has been successful insofar as it earned Kim Jong Un a first historic face-to-face meeting with US President Trump in June 2018, followed by more meetings in the following months.
+However, it did not lead to concrete results: There was no relief from international sanctions and no reduction in the emphasis on self-reliance and the country's strength.
+The latter is on display through the country's development of advanced weaponry; again in 2022 an array of missile types underwent testing (CNN, 25 May 2022).
+This is the background for understanding why many members of the international community were severely critical of North Korea taking over the rotating leadership of the UN-backed "Conference on Disarmament" (AP News, 2 June 2022).
+In a long-anticipated move, North Korea declared itself a "nuclear weapons state" in September 2022 (BBC News, 9 September 2022).